-Graduates of the M.S. degree program are prepared to assume counseling positions in various employment settings to include but not limited to: school settings, community agencies, private practice, and/or not-for-profit organizations located in metropolitan, rural and global settings.
+Graduates of the MS program are prepared to assume counseling positions in various employment settings to include but not limited to: school settings, community agencies, private practice, and/or not-for-profit organizations located in metropolitan, rural and global settings.
 Individuals admitted into the program will learn in an environment created to afford students opportunities to realize academic, professional, and personal success.

 The Ph.D. program in Counselor Education and Supervision is designed to prepare advanced professional practitioners in counseling, counselor supervision, and counselor education.